TimelessBeing/battle_for_eden/rules.md

-Once both players have stopped adding units to their armies, the strength of each army is determined by summing the strength of all units in that army, which allows to determined the winner (see Expansion phase section).
+Once both players have stopped adding units to their armies, the strength of each army is determined by summing the strength of all units in that army, which allows to determine the winner (see Expansion phase section).

 After the winner has been determined, both players discard all the units from their armies,